Div (mythology)

-They are described as having a body like that of a human, only of gigantic size, with two horns upon their heads and teeth like the tusks of a boar.
+In folklore and legends, they are often described as having a body like that of a human, only of gigantic size, with two horns upon their heads and teeth like the tusks of a boar.
 Powerful, cruel and cold-hearted, they have a particular relish for the taste of human flesh.
 Some use only primitive weapons, such as stones: others, more sophisticated, are equipped like warriors, wearing armour and using weapons of metal.
 Despite their uncouth appearance – and in addition to their great physical strength – many are also masters of sorcery, capable of overcoming their enemies by magic and afflicting them with nightmares.